-	And in the third video/essay of this series I presented that psychosis-acknowledging-and-solving, fully accountable real explanation of our divisive competitive and aggressive human condition—which is that when our fully conscious mind emerged our hardwired ignorant, dictatorial instincts unjustly condemned its search for knowledge, unavoidably causing the retaliatory and defensive angry, egocentric and alienated state of the human condition to emerge.
+And in the I presented that psychosis-acknowledging-and-solving, fully accountable real explanation of our divisive competitive and aggressive human condition—which is that when our fully conscious mind emerged our hardwired ignorant, dictatorial instincts unjustly condemned its search for knowledge, unavoidably causing the retaliatory and defensive angry, egocentric and alienated state of the human condition to emerge.
 Yes, while we couldn’t defend ourselves with understanding all we could do was angrily defy the criticism, egocentrically try to prove we didn’t deserve it by winning as much power, fame, fortune and glory as we could, and block the criticism out of our mind.
 We became sufferers of the psychologically upset angry, egocentric and alienated human condition.

 Most significantly in terms of understanding what the human condition really is, what I emphasised in that fourth video/essay is just how ashamed and guilt-ridden our conscious thinking self has been for having corrupted our wonderfully cooperative and loving, Edenic, moral instinctive self or soul.
 I said that to fully appreciate the agony of our human condition we need to immerse ourselves in the absolute horror of our predicament.
-Since we did once live cooperatively and lovingly, as the great thinkers recognised we did (F. Essay 21 explains how our distant ape ancestors came to live in a cooperative and loving state), then how appalled by our corrupted state have we been—because the question screaming out to be answered is, “Why on Earth would we have been so seemingly stupid to have departed from such a wonderfully gentle and peaceful way of living and become brutally aggressive warmongers, egomaniacal competitors and psychotic and neurotic mad people?
+Since we did once live cooperatively and lovingly, as the great thinkers recognised we did ( explains how our distant ape ancestors came to live in a cooperative and loving state), then how appalled by our corrupted state have we been—because the question screaming out to be answered is, “Why on Earth would we have been so seemingly stupid to have departed from such a wonderfully gentle and peaceful way of living and become brutally aggressive warmongers, egomaniacal competitors and psychotic and neurotic mad people?
 How were we to explain our species’ so-called ‘fall from grace’?
 Why did we corrupt our original all-loving and all-sensitive moral instinctive self or soul?
 Why did we destroy paradise, turn utopia into dystopia!?
 That has been our terrible predicament or condition: how on Earth could we explain and justify that seeming act of madness; we surely must be evil monsters?!”

-I then said that trying to live with the implication that we are despicable, evil, worthless, utopia-destroying monsters has to have been absolutely unbearable—and to cope with that diabolical situation we had no choice but to adopt the patently dishonest savage instincts excuse that Tony described while we waited for the real explanation to be found.
+I then said that trying to live with the implication that we are despicable, evil, worthless, utopia-destroying monsters has to have been absolutely unbearable—and to cope with that diabolical situation we had no choice but to adopt the patently dishonest savage instincts excuse while we waited for the real explanation to be found.
 We deluded ourselves that other animals constantly compete and fight with each other in an effort to make sure they reproduce their genes, and that’s what our forebears did, and so that is where our brutal competitive and aggressive nature comes from, which we—‘we’ being our conscious self—supposedly have to spend our whole lives trying to control.
 This is all a reverse-of-the-truth lie, because it’s our instincts that are loving and seemingly good not aggressive and seemingly bad, and it’s our conscious mind that has been the corrupting seemingly bad influence, not the controlling seemingly good influence.
 What a get-out-of-jail-free-card, but what a lie!
 But, as I said, until science revealed the difference between instinctive orientations and conscious understandings that have finally allowed us to explain the real reason for our competitive and aggressive behaviour, we had no ability to explain ourselves and therefore no choice but to deny that we have a cooperative and loving heritage and instead believe the lie that our distant ape ancestors were brutally aggressive savages.
 And of course, we also had no choice but to live a retaliatory and defensive angry, egocentric and alienated existence.

-In the fifth video/essay of this series Tony Gowing then described how now that we have found the real defence for our competitive and aggressive behaviour all the old artificial ways of defending ourselves are obsoleted.
+In the Tony Gowing then described how now that we have found the real defence for our competitive and aggressive behaviour all the old artificial ways of defending ourselves are obsoleted.
 We no longer have to live a defensive and retaliatory egocentric and aggressive existence, or live a dishonest, alienating life of denying truth.
 Every human can now be transformed from a horrible human-condition-stricken existence to a fabulous human-condition-free life.
 As Tony said, “We don’t have to be ashamed.
 We don’t have to shake our fists at the heavens anymore and prove to everyone and everything that they have been wrong about us.
 First-principle science has proven that we are worthwhile; that we are gloriously heroic beings.
 It had to be the way it’s been—there was no other way—but it’s all over now.
 The relief of finally being able to understand floods through our whole being; the anger and frustration dissipates; all the bullshit, falseness and lies end.
 We can finally love ourselves and participate in the world instead of constantly fighting it.
 No longer preoccupied with proving our self-worth, we will finally have the room in ourselves to properly help others; to selflessly participate in stopping the suffering everywhere we look.”

 Tony is absolutely right; until we found the real explanation for the human condition the only way we could deal with our immense insecurity about our worthiness was by pursuing the artificial, materialistic forms of reinforcement of seeking power, fame, fortune and glory, BUT now that we have found the real defence for ourselves all those artificial forms of reinforcement are obsoleted, no longer necessary—and the whole human race is transformed!
 Redemption and rehabilitation comes to humankind!

 I might mention that the Millennial generation is the product of so much psychological exhaustion from humanity’s now 2-million-year-long heroic but immensely upsetting search for understanding (ultimately for understanding of the human condition) that a great many of them are voting to just dogmatically impose a socialistic cooperative and loving world as the only solution they have to try to counter all the upset in themselves and in the world.
 But dogma is the opposite of knowledge, which means that dogma for conscious thinking humans cannot work, and in fact it never has worked.
 However, as has just been explained, now that the search for knowledge has finally found that ultimate knowledge of understanding of the human condition, the whole competitive and aggressive way of living is ACTUALLY obsoleted now, bringing about the transformed world Millennials so desperately desire.
 So, while their extreme psychosis makes it almost impossible for them to read all this confronting analysis of the human condition, Millennials are the generation who will rejoice the most that this fabulous breakthrough has occurred.
-(I talk much more about the difficulty of reading about the human condition in the next Video/F. Essay 11, and about the particular difficulty Millennials have with this information in F. Essay 55.)
+(I talk much more about the difficulty of reading about the human condition in the next , and about the particular difficulty Millennials have with this information in .)

 Our immense guilt and insecurity about our fundamental worth and goodness has been driving our behaviour